unkcpz/keyringrs/README.md

 - **Native Linux Keyutils Support**: We need seamless integration with keyutils on Linux.
 - **Proper Memory Management on macOS**: We perform numerous key queries, and [keyring](https://github.com/jaraco/keyring) has known memory management issues on macOS (see [issue jaraco/keyring #670](https://github.com/jaraco/keyring/issues/670)).
+- **Headless Linux without dbus-x11**: In CI, we test the secret-service on a headless linux (GitHub CI), the workaround starts the Gnome keyring unlocked with a known password from [kering-rs CI](https://github.com/hwchen/keyring-rs/blob/master/.github/workflows/ci.yaml) works without `dbus-x11` required.

 The `keyringrs` is **not** plan as the alternative of [keyring](https://github.com/jaraco/keyring).
 For CLI tool and more generic use cases I recommend to go to `keyring`.